Dead or American: BBC: Live in Session

-In December 2008 Vic Galloway invited Dead or American into the BBC studios in Glasgow to perform a live session.
+In December 2008, Vic Galloway invited Dead or American into the BBC studios in Glasgow to perform a live session.

 The band chose to play two tracks from the album "Thaumaturgy": 'Shibboleth' and 'Creep Eastward'.
 However, being a special Christmas edition of the show, Galloway requested that the band write two new tracks exclusively for the show, with a Christmas theme to them.
 The band wrote the tracks, "Relanativity" and "Unwanted Presence".

-Both these tracks were properly demoed with a view to being further developed for future release.
+Both these tracks were properly demo'd with a view to being further developed for future release.

 Predestination Records

 Dead or American attracted praise in underground circles for their dedication to DIY ethics and they continue to work according to those principles under the guise of their label Predestination Records.
 That label was started by the latter-day line-up of the group, joined by David Newitt, a respected and published photographer of live music from Central Scotland.

 Dead or American's "Subdivide" was originally released in 2003 bearing a logo for Predestination Records, but the label did not formally come into existence until August 2005.
 The first release from this date was Premeditation Vol:1, a compilation of underground acts from across the United Kingdom, with an emphasis on Scottish peers.
 It included songs by Loss Leader, Brendan O'Hare's Macrocosmica and Laeto.
 The compilation was funded jointly by the bands involved and the label itself, with resultant profits split equally between the contributing parties.
 Premeditation Vol:1 was followed in 2007 by Premeditation Vol:2, another collection of artists made along the same lines as the original, with the inclusion of two French acts.
-This second instalment featured work by Lapsus Linguae, Gâtechien and Take A Worm For A Walk Week amongst others.
+This second installment featured work by Lapsus Linguae, Gâtechien and Take A Worm For A Walk Week amongst others.

 The label continues to release and distribute the work of various underground acts from across the globe.